 You’ll want to evaluate the products and services offered by the top propane suppliers in your area.
 Becoming familiar with the service and product menu that your local providers offer is a vital step in your choosing the best option.
 Here are some common services and products typically offered by propane suppliers in your area.

 Products That Use Propane:

 In all cases, read and review your written propane supplier contract.
 You and your supplier need to be on the “same page” with your (and their) understanding of the products and/or services they will provide.
 Do not consider only pricing, but delivery and service commitments to which you and your supplier agreed.
 This part is probably the most important part, whether or not your provider is “cheap” won’t matter much when they fail to deliver on a cold winter’s night.
 Look for a provider that not only offers reliable service but automatically delivers if applicable.

 You typically can choose one of two delivery options.
 Both work for some customers, but, possibly not for others.

 Be sure to ask if the suppliers you’re considering have any of these charges and compare the pricing among different propane companies.

-Ask of they have a fee for installing and setting up a new tank?
+Ask if they have a fee for installing and setting up a new tank.
 What are the monthly lease or rental fees, if you do not own your own tank?

-Be sure to ask your future propane provider, is there a cost for propane deliveries?
-Or, is there a fee for transportation of propane fuel?
+Be sure to ask your future propane provider, is there a cost for propane deliveries.
+Or, is there a fee for the transportation of propane fuel?
 These fees, if suppliers charge them, typically involve the number and volume (gallons) of propane fuel you need at deliveries.